ReznoRMichael/Reznorganizer/README.md

 * ~~Bug: The size of the card is too small to fit longer description/title text~~
 * Feature: Notes textarea automatic resize (fit to content)
 * Feature: Add date for first entry creation
+* ~~Cosmetic: Add gradient to Tailwind/SASS~~
-* Cosmetic: Add gradient to Tailwind/SASS
+* Cosmetic: Add gradient on alternative button border hover

 ## Contact